AgregoreWeb/website/docs/examples/drag-and-drop/README.md

 Notice the simplicity of our HTML file.
 - A dropdown element to select the protocol
 - A section to drop the file
-- A list element to contain our uploaded files
+- A list element to contain the URL to our uploaded files
 - Both the CSS and Javascript are loaded from external files for simplicity and maintainability

 ### Step 2: Adding styles